Road to Cocoanut Grove, 1910’s Stereopticon Image

 Ruins, Pompeii Image from Google Earth

 The horizon had been as bright, bold, and inviting as that of the blue bay itself, at its most lyrical.
-The Florida sky above has always seemed somehow extraordinarily big, offering by day and by star-scattered night a great, never-ending and always-changing show.
+The Florida sky above has always seemed to me somehow extraordinarily big, offering by day and by star-scattered night a great, never-ending and always-changing show.
+And so it was, then.
 Up, down, all around; the whole of it seemed to fairly sparkle with an infinite range of possibilities.

 In so many ways, it was such an innocent time.